maqqju/croker-method-for-analogies/examples/examples.md

 ## Example 1 : Innovating an Event

 The ``Croker Method`` is particularly useful when you need to innovate something which is organized frequently.
-Consider, for example, a software company that would like to add some new elements to its annual hackaton.
+Consider, for example, a software company that would like to add some new elements to its annual hackathon.
 Such events tend to become repetitive since many times the organizers would find it difficult to reinvent every year.
 Although it is true that online there are myriad resources, sometimes you just need to get the gist of the direction you want to take.

-How can we enhance the annual hackaton?
+How can we enhance the annual hackathon?
 Let us apply the steps explained in the [How To section](/howto/howto.md).

 **Step 1,2,3 - Draw the axis, put the context-instance in the middle, and break it down into features**

 The first things we need to do is to start breaking down the subject into its important features.
 Different people can apply different methodologies to find these features.
-In essence, however, we need to ask the following question: *What are those features that define the annual hackaton?*
+In essence, however, we need to ask the following question: *What are those features that define the annual hackathon?*

 For the sake of this example we've listed the following features: